niravcodes/niravcodes.github.io/_posts/2019-01-27-installing-linux-in-virtualbox-in-win10.md

 * **GNU/Linux**
   Long story short, at some point in the 90's, the [FSF](https://www.fsf.org/) had all components of an OS except for the kernel.
 At around the same time, Linus Torvalds had written a kernel he called Linux.
 At some point they decided to merge the two.
 The rest is history. (see also: [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman "https://en.wikipedia.org/wiki/Richard_Stallman"))
 * **Ubuntu**
   Ubuntu is one of many _distributions_ of the Linux system.
 Other distributions include Debian, Arch, Fedora and so on.
-Ubuntu is the best distro to start with, but we expect you to experiment, mix-n-match, fool around and find other distros that fit your needs.
+Ubuntu is considered the best distro to start with, but we expect you to experiment, mix-n-match, fool around and find other distros that fit your needs.

 ## Assumptions